 What do virtual casinos look like?
-Well, they’re pretty rare, for starters but there are some games which you can play, notably on a couple of sites.
+Well, they’re pretty rare (although you may find Bonus at Tropicana) for starters but there are some games which you can play, notably on a couple of sites.

 The first site to come out with actual VR casino games was Slots Million and as the name implies, the game was a slot machine game.
 They actually have an entire 3D VR casino.
 You can enter it and walk to different slot machines and do your thing, as you would in normal casinos.

 NetEnt also has a couple of slot machine games, which pour virtual coins if you happen to win, with a crowd there to back you up.

 Microgaming demoed a VR roulette game, with a robot as your dealer.